Serena Williams, Osaka drawn in same half at Australian Open - WTMJ

 Then there’s the projected semifinal against U.S. Open champion Dominic Thiem, the man Djokovic beat in last year’s final to capture his eighth title at Melbourne Park.

-The official draw was delayed by a day because all play in six tournaments was suspended on Thursday while 160 players had to isolate and get tested for COVID-19 after a worker in one of the tournament quarantine hotels tested positive.
-Tennis Australia said all players — and all of the 507 people who had to isolate after being in the quarantine hotel — returned negative tests.
+The official draw was delayed by a day because all play was suspended on Thursday while 160 players had to isolate and get tested for COVID-19 after a worker in one of the tournament quarantine hotels tested positive.
+Tennis Australia said all players — and all of the 507 people who were isolating after being in the quarantine hotel — returned negative tests.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports